 While I’m in Europe, I might seek out the atlas treatment from AtlantoVib.
 To be determined.

-There was a time when I might have been quite anxious about doing this extended travel.
-Fear of sensory overwhelm.
-Not knowing who or where to turn if things got bad.
-Not having a quiet place to retreat to.
-Etc. So it’s another opportunity to appreciate what’s possible.
+There was a time when I might have been quite anxious about doing this extended travel—fear of sensory overwhelm; not knowing who or where to turn if things got bad; and not having a quiet place to retreat to.
+So it’s another opportunity to appreciate what’s possible.

 If you’d like to follow my travels, subscribe (for free) to You’re a Trip.